COVID-19 Business Resources

 Update on Local Restrictions

 Effective June 15, 2021, Contra Costa County has removed local restrictions on business activities.
-In concordance with Beyond the Blueprint, the statewide framework for reopening the economy, color-coded tier systems no longer exist and businesses may return to usual operations, with the exception of mega events.
+In concordance with Beyond the Blueprint, the statewide framework for reopening the economy, color-coded tier systems no longer exist and businesses may return to usual operations.

 The City of Concord has partnered with the Greater Concord Chamber of Commerce to print and distribute customer signage, available in both English and Spanish.
 Businesses may print the signage on 8.5 x 11 paper (full and half-sized), or request delivery.